Skip to main content

 Process creation parameters

-The table contains the process settings involved in the execution of MSLSAM jobs.
+The table contains the process settings involved in the execution of Windows Agent jobs.

 caution

 Enter all process creation parameter values in uppercase.
-The MSLSAM service cannot start if the values are in lowercase.
+The agent service cannot start if the values are in lowercase.

 [Process Creation Parameters]DefaultDynamicRequiredDescription

-WindowStateHIDEYNDetermines how MSLSAM jobs interact with the desktop.
-If HIDE, jobs started by the LSAM run in the background and are not visible on the logged-on desktop.
-Note: If HIDE, the processes are only seen in the Task Manager.
-If SHOW, jobs started by the LSAM appear on the currently logged-on desktop.
-If INTERACTIVEHIDE, jobs started by the LSAM run in the background, but Windows will treat them as interactive.
-If MINIMIZE, jobs started by the LSAM appear on the Task Bar of the currently logged-on desktop.
+WindowStateHIDEYNDetermines how Windows Agent jobs interact with the desktop.
+If HIDE, jobs run in the background and are not visible on the logged-on desktop.
+If SHOW, jobs appear on the currently logged-on desktop.
+If INTERACTIVEHIDE, jobs run in the background but Windows treats them as interactive.
+If MINIMIZE, jobs appear on the Task Bar of the currently logged-on desktop.
 This parameter is case-sensitive.
-SHOW / MINIMIZE setting is usually used for debugging a process or if the process requires user intervention.
-For more information, refer to General Settings.
+SHOW and MINIMIZE are typically used for debugging.
+For more information, refer to WindowState behavior.

-FailJobWithMissingECOFFALSEYNDecides the MSLSAM response when the E.C.O.F.
-(Exit Code Override File) is missing.
+FailJobWithMissingECOFFALSEYNDecides the agent's response when the E.C.O.F. is missing.
 This setting only applies to the E.C.O.F. in the job definition (not to the DefaultECOFDirectory).
-If TRUE and the E.C.O.F. is not present, the LSAM marks the job as Failed.
-If FALSE and the E.C.O.F. is not present, the LSAM compares the Failure Criteria with the job's standard termination status.
+If TRUE and the E.C.O.F. is not present, the agent marks the job as Failed.
+If FALSE and the E.C.O.F. is not present, the agent compares the Failure Criteria with the job's standard termination status.
 This parameter is case-sensitive.
 For more information on the E.C.O.F., refer to Exit Code Override File (E.C.O.F.).

-CaptureJobOutputTRUEYNEnables/disables the creation of job output files for each OpCon job.
-If set to TRUE, the LSAM saves the output from each started job in a subdirectory (under the MSLSAM directory) called JobOutput.
-The LSAM saves each job's output to unique files named with the following syntax:"OpConxps job name up to 12 chars unique number.TXT".
-View Job Output feature works only if this setting is TRUE.
+CaptureJobOutputTRUEYNEnables or disables the creation of job output files for each OpCon job.
+If TRUE, the agent saves the output from each started job in a subdirectory called JobOutput.
+The View Job Output feature only works if this setting is TRUE.

 Debug options

-The table contains the log and trace settings for troubleshooting the MSLSAM.
+The table contains the log and trace settings for troubleshooting the Windows Agent.

 caution

 Enter all alphabetic debug option parameter values in uppercase.
-The MSLSAM service cannot start if the values are in lowercase.
+The agent service cannot start if the values are in lowercase.

 [Debug Options]DefaultDynamicRequiredDescription

-ArchiveDaysToKeep10YNDetermine how many archive folders should be retained.
-Each time it archives a log, the MSLSAM checks for expired archive folders to delete.
+ArchiveDaysToKeep10YNDetermines how many archive folders to retain.
+Each time the agent archives a log, it checks for expired archive folders to delete.

 TraceLevel0YNDetermines the detail in the information written to the MSLSAM.log file.
 0 is standard logging level.
 1 is more detailed logging.

-TraceSAMMessagesONYNEnables/Disables tracing of SMANetCom communication messages sent to/from the LSAM.
+TraceSAMMessagesONYNEnables or disables tracing of SMANetCom communication messages sent to and from the agent.
 The MSLSAMTrace.log file contains the traced messages.
-If ON, the incoming SMANetCom messages are traced.
-If OFF, the incoming SMANetCom messages are not traced.
+If ON, incoming SMANetCom messages are traced.
+If OFF, they are not.
 This parameter is case-sensitive.
-Note: This trace file is helpful for troubleshooting and debugging.
+This trace file is helpful for troubleshooting and debugging.

-LogCriticalErrorsAsEventsOFFYNEnables/Disables the LSAM to send critical errors to the Event Log.
-If ON, the LSAM sends critical errors to the Event Log.
-If OFF, the LSAM does not send critical errors to the Event Log.
+LogCriticalErrorsAsEventsOFFYNEnables or disables the agent sending critical errors to the Event Log.
+If ON, the agent sends critical errors to the Event Log.
+If OFF, it does not.

 JORS settings